 - Stir in the cinnamon and salt, and add the water.

-- Cook, stir continuously, until the water is dissolved, 1-2 minutes.
+- Cook, stir continuously, until the water is evaporated, 1-2 minutes.

 - Add in the vanilla and stir to coat.